-So you’re thinking about stepping things up a notch in the style department and buying your own made to measure suit?
+So you’re thinking about stepping things up a notch in the style department and buying your own made-to-measure suit?
 Well good for you!
 Nothing says class like a gentleman sporting a custom fit tailored suit that’s made to measure his body’s specific contours and even match his unique personality.

-Naturally, if this is your first tailored suit you could probably use a little guidance.
+Naturally, if this is the first tailored suit you could probably use a little guidance.
 After all, you don’t want to drop a small fortune just to end up with a suit that doesn’t keep other men on their toes or let the ladies know you’re a person of refined taste.

 Therefore please allow us to offer some introductory pointers toward buying your first tailored suit.
 Keep in mind that a tailored suit is ultimately about personal preference so we’re not here to tell what you do, rather help you avoid some common and critical blunders.